Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Create a new empty playlist.
+Creates a new empty playlist.

 **Arguments**